Things Not to Write

 to hear such things.
 It’s old news,

-, they say.
+so long ago, they say.
 But if

 there is some truth we mustn’t